sighupio/fury-getting-started/fury-on-gke/README.md

 furyctl bootstrap apply
 ```

 > 📝 This phase may take some minutes.
-> You can inspect the logs at: `infrastructure/bootstrap/logs/terraform.logs`.
+>
+> Logs are available at `/demo/infrastructure/bootstrap/logs/terraform.logs`.

 3. When the `furyctl bootstrap apply` completes, inspect the output: